 The available answers to the above question are diverse, and sometimes actually conflicting.
-That opens a door to rethink the notion, popular in circles ranging from ‘neo-conservative’ cultural criticism to development theory, that societies in the First World along with others subject to strong Western (especially American or British) influence, carry a package of values and assumptions labelled ‘liberal’.
+That opens a door to rethink the notion, popular in circles ranging from ‘neo-conservative’ cultural criticism to development theory and even Critical Theory, that societies in the First World along with others subject to strong Western (especially American or British) influence, carry a package of values and assumptions labelled ‘liberal’.
 Each group of critics is likely to assume the package to be a recognisably coherent set, but in fact each group would include a different set of components for the package.
 One way to begin sorting out differences is to think of the argument in politics and economics since the Second World War, with roots extending far back before then, between those formerly identified as ‘classical’ liberals, but now often referred to as ‘neoliberals’(although that is actually not quite the same), and those often termed ‘social’ liberals, or sometimes ‘progressives’ or ‘liberal egalitarians’.
 In recent times the most prominent exponent of the former strand was the economist Milton Friedman (1912-2006) who, together with politicians and economists who followed him, stood for an individualist, or ‘laissez-faire’, approach to economic life limiting the state to regulation of money and money supply and protection of individual legal rights (although presuming a broad moral framework alongside that).
 By contrast, there has been a varied strand of ‘liberal’ argument, represented by thinkers such as John Rawls (1921-2002), J. K. Galbraith (1908-2006), or Amartya Sen (1933- ), which emphasises development of and protection for equal rights for individuals; usually with a quite extensive conception of equality to include access to resources of various kinds and limiting inequalities of wealth and income, as well as the equal political rights which classical liberals also endorse.
 Even such a brief, and simplified, summary is enough to point up a large area of argument and political dispute within the West – as well as elsewhere.
 That argument has frequently taken in the aims of movements and political parties identified as ‘conservative’ as well as those called ‘social democratic’ or even ‘socialist’, quite apart those actually sporting the label ‘liberal’.

 This opening summary needs to be filled out with two observations that are revealing as well as important in themselves.
 The current trend of neoliberalism, which became potent following inflation and other economic disturbances during the 1965-79 period, can be traced back to the work of Friedrich Hayek (1899-1992) and the Mont Pelerin society in the 1920s and 1930s as well as Friedman, differs sharply from classical liberalism in a political sense because its advocates welcome active promotion of capitalism and competition by the state, something their classical predecessors, such as James and John Stuart Mill, had not seen as necessary.
 In turn, the mix of state regulated capitalism and social welfare typical of Western influenced societies during the 1945-80 period has been described by David Harvey (2005) and others as ’embedded liberalism’.
 That term shows up the identification of ‘liberalism’ with capitalist enterprise and private property (with corporate property being classified as private), and more generally the political economy tradition dating back to John Locke, which is customary in most academic circles.
-However, it can be said with some confidence that those referred to, usually with hostility, as the ‘metropolitan liberal elite’ would be likely to be far more sympathetic with a regulatory and welfare embedding than with the liberalism in that more classical sense.
+However, it can be said with some confidence that those referred to, usually with hostility, as the ‘metropolitan liberal elite’ would be likely to be far more sympathetic with a regulatory and welfare embedding than with a liberalism in that more classical sense.
 Mostly they would prefer the egalitarian or social version of liberalism.